 * The broader All Ordinaries index had lifted 8.2 points, or 0.15 per cent, to 5,450.4.

-* The December share price index futures contract was 33 points higher at 5,176, with 10,717 contracts traded.
+* The September share price index futures contract was three points lower at 5,411, with 6,275 contracts traded.